zdchu/zdchu.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior student in the School of Computer Science at [Fudan University](http://www.fudan.edu.cn/2016/index.html), China.
 I have abundant interest in text mining techniques.
 My previous research experiences mainly lie in knowledge discovery and text stream modeling.
 I have the privilege to visit the [Human-Centric Data Mining](http://hcdm.cs.virginia.edu/) group at the [University of Virginia](http://www.virginia.edu/) as a research assistant in 2018 summer, supervised by [Prof. Hongning Wang](http://www.cs.virginia.edu/~hw5x/).
-My CV is available [here](zdchu.github.com/files/Chu_Zhendong_s_CV.pdf).

 News
 ------